Education (Environment and Sustainable Citizenship) Bill [HL]

 Overview

-The Education (Environment and Sustainable Citizenship) Bill amends the Education Act 2002 to incorporate sustainable citizenship and environmental protection into the national curriculum in England.
-It mandates teaching about the environment's impact on humans and vice versa, and develops skills for environmental protection and restoration.
+This bill amends the Education Act 2002 to incorporate sustainable citizenship and environmental protection into the national curriculum in England.
+It mandates teaching about the impact of human actions on the environment and equips students with skills to protect and restore it.

 Description

-- Guidance: Section 80C requires the Secretary of State to provide guidance on sustainable citizenship education, ensuring that pupils learn about the impact of human behaviour and the natural environment on human wellbeing, and develop skills to protect and restore the environment and measure the impact of their actions.
-This guidance must be reviewed periodically.
+- Curriculum Changes: Adds a new requirement to the national curriculum focusing on sustainable citizenship education for all secondary school pupils.
+This includes learning about the impact of human behavior and the natural environment on human wellbeing, and developing skills to protect and restore the environment and measure the impact of their actions.

-- Key Stage Amendments: Further amendments to sections 84 and 85 broaden the definition of "citizenship" in the curriculum to include programmes of study focusing on protecting and restoring the natural environment, encompassing climate change considerations.
+- Key Stage Amendments: The definition of "citizenship" in the curriculum for key stages 1-4 is broadened to include protecting and restoring the natural environment, explicitly mentioning climate change.

 Government Spending